superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_apply.md

   -h, --help                            help for apply -k, --kustomize string                Process a kustomization directory.
 This flag can't be used together with -f or -R.
       --openapi-patch                   If true, use openapi to calculate diff when the openapi presents and the resource can be found in the openapi spec.
 Otherwise, fall back to use baked-in types. (default true)
   -o, --output string                   Output format.
-One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
+One of: (json, yaml, kyaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --overwrite                       Automatically resolve conflicts between the modified and live configuration by using values from the modified configuration (default true)
       --prune                           Automatically delete resource objects, that do not appear in the configs and are created by either apply or create --save-config.
 Should be used with either -l or --all.
       --prune-allowlist stringArray     Overwrite the default allowlist with <group/version/kind> for --prune